intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 version which introduced the regression, feel free to move on in the reporting process.
 But keep in mind: it depends on the issue at hand if the developers will be able to help without knowing the culprit.
-Sometimes they might recognize from the report want went wrong and can fix it; other times they will be unable to help unless you perform a bisection.
+Sometimes they might recognize from the report what went wrong and can fix it; other times they will be unable to help unless you perform a bisection.

 When dealing with regressions make sure the issue you face is really caused by